Our pledge to social workers

 ”We’ve listened to our Children’s Social Workers and have been determined to change things for the better in Yorkshire and the Humber.
 In recent years much work has been done to nurture, develop and support our social work workforce.
 We are now seeing the benefits of this investment through a growing confidence and resilience of our staff in delivering modern day social work practice.
 In turn, staff morale and belief in their ability to make a difference in children and families lives has improved immeasurably.

-Despite the many challenges austerity presents to local authorities up and down the country, as a region we’re committed to making Yorkshire and the Humber the most collaborative, supportive and rewarding place in which to enjoy a career as a children’s social worker.“ Rachel Dickinson, Executive Director – People Directorate at Barnsley Council and the lead director for Children’s Social Work Matters
+Despite the many challenges austerity presents to local authorities up and down the country, as a region we’re committed to making Yorkshire and the Humber the most collaborative, supportive and rewarding place in which to enjoy a career as a children’s social worker.“ Mel John-Ross, Executive Director – Children’s Services, Barnsley Council and lead Director for Children’s Social Work Matters

 By sharing a clear vision and best practice across the region, we’re making it easier for social workers to make a difference in children’s lives.